Tewa Training Centre: Empowering Young Women in Kilifi

 We believe in a future where no girl is left behind because of where she was born.
 At Tewa, we’re not just teaching skills — we’re transforming lives.
 And as our programs grow, we remain committed to reaching even more young people who are eager for change but just need a chance.

 To our supporters, partners, and readers — thank you for walking with us.
+Together, we are breaking cycles.
+And building new legacies.

 Comments